 Call me Jim.
 If someone says "Hey Jim - let's open a couple dark beers!", I'll come running.

 Besides that, there's actually not much to tell, unless we get into ancient history, which is boring.
 Some things that can describe me these days are: I'm a dad, and live with my interesting, not too large, and usually happy family in a pleasant, wooded district near the college in an interesting, not too large city in Oregon.
 I recombine and ride old bikes, get messy in the back yard, create and then blow up tube type guitar amps, take pictures of birds and cute bugs, and some other stuff.
 And everything that I'm interested in, I will remain a student of, and never a master.
 Lately, I've been learning to write.

 This may surprise some friends, but I'm actually a fairly conservative guy.
 Which means, I believe in helping out a neighbor, I love and support my family above all else, I care deeply about the country I live in, and I'll always make friends with children and dogs, unless they're trying to bite my hand off; the dogs, that is.
 I tend not to jump into new trends or tech platforms right away (don't like "beta" anything), am leery of experimental gene research and insufficiently vetted medical stuff, hate having cars I can't work on, and I generally, as Bob Dylan said, "Don't follow leaders".

-I have traveled to a few places, had a lot of fun along the way there, met some refreshing people, and drank some intriguing beers.
-Over the years I've done a thing or two to make a living, none of which made me rich. well known, or even very well off.
+I have traveled to a few places, had a lot of fun along the way there, met some refreshing and flavorful people, and drank some friendly, intriguing beers.
+Over the years I've done a thing or two to make a living, none of which made me well known, or even very well off.
 If a giant meteor (or a giant squid) landed on me tomorrow, I'll be satisfied knowing my kids are well on their way to being happy, artistic, and interesting individuals.